zubayr-ahmad/JurisGuide/README.md

-# JurisGuide
+# Juris Guide

-JurisGuide is a Retrieval-Augmented Generation (RAG) based legal issues advisor chatbot.
+Juris Guide is a Retrieval-Augmented Generation (RAG) based legal issues advisor chatbot.
 It leverages a state graph workflow to decide when to retrieve external legal documents and when to generate a response directly using an LLM.
 The project is designed as a conceptual MVP that can be adapted for various domains by simply updating the configuration variables.

 ## Screenshots